BBong119/bbong119.github.io/dbr-detailed-info/manual/parameters/imageParmeter/TextResultOrderModes.md

 ### Setting Methods

 #### As JSON Parameter
 `TextResultOrderModes` as a JSON parameter is a JSON Object array.
-Each JSON Object has a key "`MODE`" for setting the mode, and the array index decides the priority for the order of the text results returned.
+Each JSON Object has a key `Mode` for setting the mode, and the array index decides the priority for the order of the text results returned.
 Default values will be used if there is no manual setting.

 | Json Object |	Json Parameter Name | Value Type |